Search Result

 Two of its key functions are to:

-- Prevent and investigate crime
+- detect, and investigate criminal activities.

 So, for example, should a police officer see baggies, bottles or paraphernalia when responding to a 999 call, it’s their job to uphold the law, not ignore potential evidence, crimes or a crime scene.
-The police is a service.
-It can be ‘friendly’ but they are not a friend.